Owner, Clinical Services Supervisor, Privacy & Security Officer

 Clinical Services Supervisor, Intake Coordinator

 Brandi has worked with children with autism in home and school setting in the Seattle area since 2004.
 She met Michael Fabrizio and Kelly Ferris her sophomore year of her undergraduate education as she began her work as an ABA Therapy Assistant.
-She continued to work with Kelly and Michael at Families for Effective Autism Treatment (FEAT) of Washington, where she was the Assistant Teacher of FEAT’s Early Intensive Behavioral Intervention program, Rising Star Academy (RSA), for two years.
+She continued to work with Kelly and Michael at Families for Effective Autism Treatment (FEAT) of Washington, where she was the Assistant Teacher of FEAT’s Early Intensive Behavioral Intervention program, Rising Star Academy (RSA).
 At RSA, Brandi’s interests included facilitating social groups and developing dramatic play activities for children with Autism Spectrum Disorder.
-She left her position with RSA after having her son in 2010.

 Currently, Brandi works with clients of ORL in the role of Clinical Services Supervisor.
 Her experience is working with children with Autism Spectrum Disorder and behavior disorders.
-Brandi’s areas of interest are programming related to self-advocacy, resilience, pragmatic (social) language, and executive functioning skills.
+Brandi’s areas of interest are intervention related to improving clients’ self-advocacy and autonomy, resilience, pragmatic (social) language, and executive functioning skills.
 She also enjoys training Therapy Assistants and working closely with families in parent coaching arrangements.

 Consultant